oclipa/csharp-cheat-sheet/README.md

   <button type="button" class="collapsible">+ Factory Pattern<br/>
     <code class="ex">
 Allows classes to be created without client needing to know how to do it.

-Similar to Builder pattern, but more related to presenting a simplifed way for clients to create multiple different, but related, objects.
+Similar to Builder pattern, but more related to enabling clients to create multiple different, but related, objects.
     </code>
   </button>
 <div class="content" style="display: none;" markdown="1">